Image: James Lewcun, 1976: The Globe and Mail.

 The Appeal of The Toronto Toros

 So how do you compete with such a beloved franchise?
 For The Toros, a big part of their push was to connect a team to the city, and they’d do so by going local, investing resources in players who had a connection to Toronto.

 A 1973 advertisement posted in the Toronto Star would state that, “The Toros are an eager, aggressive, hard skating group of young hockey players.
 Almost every one of them has more than just a playing interest in Toronto, because they’re Toronto and district boys.
 Players who have a desire to win for Toronto because they are Toronto.”

-The Toros would play their first season at Varsity Area, which bothered Maple Leaf and Maple Leaf Gardens owner, Bill Ballard and his son Harold.
-Ballard, who unsuccessfully bid for the franchise, also wanted the Toros to rent the Gardens.
-Toros owner John F. Bassett declined the invitation explaining to the Globe that he’d “..rather play somewhere else, even with less seats, where we could establish ourselves.
-When people think of the Gardens they think of the Leafs”.
-Unfortunately that snub from Bassett would eventually come back to bite the Toros…
+The Toros would play their first season at Varsity Arena, which bothered Maple Leaf and Maple Leaf Gardens owner, Bill Ballard and his son Harold.
+Ballard, who unsuccessfully bid for the franchise, also wanted The Toros to rent the Gardens.
+Toros owner John F. Bassett declined the invitation explaining to the Globe that he’d “…rather play somewhere else, even with less seats, where we could establish ourselves.
+When people think of the Gardens they think of the Leafs.”
+Unfortunately, that snub from Bassett would eventually come back to bite the Toros.

 In their first season the Toros franchise would “light the lamp” both figuratively and literally, making it all the way to the conference finals.
-This success saw them end up playing their playoff games in Maple Leafs Gardens.
 The Toros quickly reached a point where they outgrew the 4,900 capacity Varsity Arena.
+Their success as a team saw them end up playing their playoff games in Maple Leafs Gardens.